NativeScript/docs-v7/ui-plugin.md

 >Note the assignment of the `listener` object to the `this` argument (`this._listener = new ListenerClass()`) in the constructor.
 This is needed to prevent the native class deallocation because the `addTargetActionForControlEvents` method uses `Weak` references when adding listeners.

-### Data-binding Ready
+### Data-Binding Ready
 With gluing the Native-to-JavaScript and JavaScript-to-Native flow of changes, the `value` property is completely [data-binding](http://docs.nativescript.org/bindings) ready and calling the [Bindable.bind](http://docs.nativescript.org/ApiReference/ui/core/bindable/Bindable) method on the widget will work as expected, both in one-way and two-way cases.

-# Css Support
+# CSS Support
 The styling support in the NativeScript modules is built on top of three major layers:

 * The [Style](http://docs.nativescript.org/ApiReference/ui/styling/Style.html) object on a per `View` instance, which allows programmatic styling.
 * The Css parser that reads `*.css` files and updates the `Style` object of each matched `View`.
 * The *Styler* concept - the mapping of a JavaScript value to the corresponding native widget's property is delegated to an external object, named `Styler`.

-> Because there are properties common for each native widget, there is the `DefaultStyler` that handles these properties.
-Other properties are specific per widget type - for example the [TextView](http://developer.android.com/reference/android/widget/TextView.html) ones - and these are handled by the specific `TextViewStyler`.
+> The properties, common for each native widget, are handled by the `DefaultStyler`.
+Other properties are specific on a per widget type - for example the [TextView](http://developer.android.com/reference/android/widget/TextView.html) ones - and these are handled by the specific `TextViewStyler`.

 The `DefaultStyler` handles the following [properties](http://uatdocs.nativescript.org/styling#supported-properties):